Clinton N'Jie put the hosts into the lead in the first half, but the Swede's spot kick ensures that it remains tight at the top of Ligue 1

 The visitors continued to dictate proceedings and would have deservedly gone ahead had David Luiz not nodded wide with the goal at his mercy after Cavani had flicked Thiago Motta's corner into his path.

-PSG was made to pay for its profligacy in the 31st minute - N'Jie finishing off a well-worked team move.
+PSG were made to pay for their profligacy in the 31st minute - N'Jie finishing off a well-worked team move.

 Jordan Ferri whipped in a left-wing cross for N'Jie, who worked a superb one-two with Nabil Fekir before emphatically lashing the ball beyond Salvatore Sirigu.